reginacallesm/Econ281/ideas.md

 Incorporating this type of substitution—where gross reported spending rises but net fiscal effort stays flat—could help reveal how the composition of financing affects local output responses, not just its origin.
 I’m not yet sure how this could be formally included.

+### Juan's thoughts.
+I think this is potentially good.
+Think about what these scheme is doing.
+Is it keeping G constant and changing the funding source?
+Is it relaxing a constraint of the local government so that the state/municipality can increase G further?
+I only think you need to model explicitly the financing structure if you think that is endogenous.
+What can you do quickly empirically to check if you have variation to use?

 ---

 ## Idea 2